pyhys/minimalmodbus/docs/develop.rst

    Version control software.
 See https://git-scm.com/

 Sphinx
    For generating HTML documentation.
-See http://sphinx-doc.org/
+See http://www.sphinx-doc.org/

 Coverage.py
    Unittest coverage tool.
-See http://nedbatchelder.com/code/coverage/
+See https://coverage.readthedocs.io/

 PyChecker
    This is a tool for finding bugs in python source code.
 See http://pychecker.sourceforge.net/

-pep8.py
+pycodestyle
    Code style checker.
-See https://github.com/PyCQA/pep8#readme
+See https://github.com/PyCQA/pycodestyle#readme